-Heating and hot water
+Heating and hot water s

-Repair category: 2
+Repair category:

-Notes No obvious significant defects were noted to the heating/hot water system, although this has not been tested.
-It is recommended good practice that boilers are serviced on an annual basis by an appropriately qualified person.
+Notes No obvious significant defect was noted to the heating/hot water system, although this has not been tested.
 The boiler's service history should be checked by referring to the service records.
 If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.